elves/elvish/README.md

 64-bit Mac OS X: `curl -s https://dl.elvish.io/elvish-osx.tar.gz | sudo tar vxz -C /usr/bin`

+Try `cn.dl.elvish.io` if you are in China and the download is too slow.
+(In the future `dl.elvish.io` will resolve to a Chinese IP for users from China, but that hasn't happended yet.)

 See also [Building Elvish](#building-elvish).

 ## Getting Started